 Gardening and growing spaces are still places of creativity, nature and new growth during the winter months.

 There are plenty of jobs to get stuck into, whether that's looking after wildlife, harvesting vegetables, pruning rose bushes or planning ahead for warmer days.

 During the winter months, many plants are dormant, meaning there's less weeding and watering to do.
 If you're still looking for jobs to do then there are normally always fences to repair, wildlife shelters to build and compost bins to maintain.
-Or if the weather is really bad outside you can stay indoors and plant some microgreens and start planning your garden for spring.
+Or if the weather is really bad outside you can stay indoors and plant some microgreens or start planning your garden for spring.

 Winter gardening jobs

 Most types of roses should be pruned in January or February before the leaves emerge.
 Cut back the plant to about half to create an even, rounded shape, and remove any dead, damaged or diseased stems.